bernstbj/macmutekey/README.md

 Karabiner support for the mute keyboard device on macOS.

+## TL;DR

+Quick one-key for (un)muting teleconferencing apps.
+Unfortunately, this key can only be programmed to send one particular key sequence, so this solution makes it support multiple apps (and their different key sequences), but also detects which one you're using on-the-fly and even works when the teleconferencing app is not the frontmost app.

+## A Little More Description

 This solution was defined as a result of receiving a single-key mute keyboard from this manufacturer: [https://techkeys.us/collections/accessories/products/onekeyboard-mute-button-edition?variant=39598265598031](https://techkeys.us/collections/accessories/products/onekeyboard-mute-button-edition?variant=39598265598031) .
 The situation is that it was pre-programmed to send a Windows sequence and I needed it to send a Mac sequence.
 While there are simple solutions in macOS System Preferences to just swap control and command keys for a particular device, that only works for when the teleconferencing app is foreground and I wanted the key to work regardless of what application is active.
 As such, I leveraged Karabiner since I've been using that for years and it also allows me to use an AppleScript to support mute when your video conferencing tool is not the foreground application.

 Why is this on Github?
 Because Karabiner is unable to process files that come from internal websites (wiki, git, etc).